Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: QUVIK mission overview

-For these parameters, the effective area in the NUV band is sufficient to detect a 22 AB magnitude object with a SNR=5 using a $\SI{1060}{\second}$ ($\SI{18}{\minute}$) exposure image stacked from individual $\SI{20}{\second}$ exposures.
-In the case of good stability and low jitter (according to the current estimates, the jitter will be better than 1.8 arcsec over $\SI{60}{\second}$), the individual exposures will be extended to at least 60\,s, reducing the time to reach magnitude 22 AB to about $\SI{840}{\second}$ ($\SI{14}{\minute}$).
-The AB magnitude of 23 will be achievable in $\SI{6400}{\second}$ ($\SI{107}{\minute}$) by stacking individual $\SI{20}{\second}$ exposures and in $\SI{4900}{\second}$ ($\SI{82}{\minute}$) by using $\SI{60}{\second}$ sub-exposures.
+For these parameters, the effective area in the NUV band is sufficient to detect a 22 AB magnitude object with a SNR=5 using a 900\,s (15\,min) exposure image stacked from individual $t_\mathrm{ex}=20$\,s exposures.
+In the case of good stability and low jitter (according to the current estimates, the jitter will be better than 1.8\,arcsec over $\SI{60}{\second}$), the individual exposures will be extended to at least $t_\mathrm{ex}=60$\,s, reducing the time to reach magnitude 22 AB to about 720\,s (12\,min).
+The AB magnitude of 23 will be achievable in 5460\,s (91\,min) by stacking individual 20\,s exposures and in 4200\,s (70\,min) by using $t_\mathrm{ex}=60$\,s sub-exposures.
 Because the satellite will be placed in low-Earth orbit, where most objects are only continuously observable for a few tens of minutes, reaching the AB magnitude of 23 will require at least two orbits of \emph{QUVIK} (one orbit takes $\sim \SI{90}{minutes}$).

+To estimate the FUV sensitivity, we have assumed the effective area of the telescope, including the estimate of the quantum efficiency of the GSENSE2020BSI sensor\footnote{\url{https://www.gpixel.com/en/pro_details_1194.html}} \citep{gill2022}, a candidate for the FUV detector, and the transparency of the optical path, to be $\SI{20}{\square\centi\metre}$.
+The other parameters are: